MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 No, voice profile data is only used for the purpose for which the user has provided consent.
 Therefore, Microsoft isn't intending to use the voice profile data across different non-Teams services at this point.

-However,  Microsoft may decide in the future to use the same voice and face enrollment data for other Microsoft Office 365 scenarios.
+However,  Microsoft may decide in the future to use the same voice enrollment data for other Microsoft Office 365 scenarios.
 Such a decision will be duly notified, with required consent and policies in place, empowering tenant admins to decide and control.

-**Is Rockfall General Data Protection Regulation (GDPR) compliant?**
+**Is an Intelligent Speaker General Data Protection Regulation (GDPR) compliant?**

 Yes, audio data collected from user can be exported by the tenant admin using Teams admin center.